blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Data Consumer Interface

 The Data Consumer Interface component allows [Data Consumers (in different roles, including system administrators and DPOs)](../high-level-conceptualization/README.md#submitter--data-consumer--dpo) to interact with the components of the system.
-It allows the following functions (that can be used separately and should correspond to separate subcomponents):
+It allows the following functions (that CAN be used separately and SHOULD correspond to separate subcomponents):

 - _VIEW_AND_MANAGE_: Data display for the eyes of authorized, authenticated Data Consumers, [acceptance/validation of Data Captures](../high-level-conceptualization/README.md#data-capture---states), and data deletion/modification;
 - _CONFIGURE_: Input of parameters related to data rights management, necessary for the operation of the Privacy Computation Engine (e.g. storage location, mandatory duration of data keeping, [Legal Bases](../high-level-conceptualization/README.md#data-capture--legal-base) etc.);